mCRL2org/mCRL2/doc/sphinx/user_manual/build_instructions/prerequisites.rst

    :class: platform-specific mac

    For MacOS the minimum Qt version supported is 5.10.
+   However, due to MacOS updates changing the APIs used by applications, a newer version of MacOS may require a newer version of Qt for some features to work properly.
-   QT can be installed using MacPorts by doing the following:
+   Qt can be installed using MacPorts by doing the following:

    - First go to http://www.macports.org/.
    - In the left menu bar select "Available Downloads" and download the